Les Misères de l'aiguille: Release

 After the end of filming, the film was released.
 It was published on 18 January 1914.
 Its feminist ambition was clear, as Lucien Descaves wrote in the program accompanying the film:

 Whatever is said, women in today's society find themselves in a situation far inferior to that of men.
 It has been rightly said that women are doubly exploited: exploited as producers and often exploited in their homes. [...]
 If all 'Louises' agree to reflect on their unfortunate fate, they will escape their mortal isolation; they will unite in organizations of defense.
 If all the [male] militants who wish to liberate women support us, the cause of female emancipation will have made great strides, and the 'Cinéma du Peuple' will not regret the effort it has made to produce Les Misères de l'Aiguille.

 After

-The film was ignored in the history of cinema for much of the 20th century, like other productions from Le Cinéma du Peuple.
+The film was ignored in the historiography of cinema for much of the 20th century, like other productions from Le Cinéma du Peuple.
 However, their works were rediscovered, and the film was restored in 2020 by the Cinémathèque.